Introduction

 The Modified Semiempirical Method (MSE)

 The MSE (Modified Semi-Empirical) method may be used when we have not a sufficiently complete set of energy levels for an adequate semiclassical treatment.
 So STARK-B includes data obtained using the MSE method (Dimitrijević & Konjević 1980, Dimitrijević & Kršljanin 1986, supplemented by Popović & Dimitrijević (1996) for complex atoms).
+The calculations provide widths due to electron collisions.

 The accuracy of the MSE method is about 40-50%.